braun-steven/simple-einet/README.md

 This repository contains code for my personal EinsumNetworks implementation.

-For a speed benchmark comparison against the official [EinsumNetworks](https://github.com/cambridge-mlg/EinsumNetworks) implementation, check out [benchmark.md](./benchmark/benchmark.md) (TLDR:  simple-einet is faster in all dimensions except the input-channel size in which it scales similar to the official EinsumNetworks implementation).

 ## Notebooks

 The `notebooks` directory contains Jupyter notebooks that demonstrate the usage of this library.